Test 1: Who and where – mapping personas and channels

 Visualise your product or service improving or solving a situation.
 This helps viewers imagine a better scenario for themselves and reinforces your key messages and FABs.
 Because visual devices (graphs, photography and icons etc) convey meaning far quicker than words, they need to be accurate.
 Ensure the impressions your graphics give are on-brand and reiterate the messages they are illustrating.
 Here are some simple visual guidelines we’ve seen used by the world’s biggest brands:

 3a.
 Illustrate your personas carefully.
 HubSpot defines personas as semi-fictional marketing profiles with many assumptions made to fill the gaps in reality.
-Some of these guesses might be stereotypical (or worse, offensive), so be careful how you demonstrate your product helping.
-Before you know it, race, gender, age body image etc become a challenge.
+Be careful!
+Some of these assumptions might be stereotypical (or worse, offensive), so be careful how you demonstrate the way in which your product can help; don’t let, race, gender, age body image etc become a challenge.
 Think of it as a chance to show your product solving something in a unique and compelling way.
-Focus on the result, the process or anything that avoids showing ‘people’.
+Focus on the result or – the process.
+Avoid including ‘people’.

 3b.
 Icon sense.
 Don’t be afraid to follow the crowd when showing already established metaphors.
-An example is the magnifying glass icon for ‘Search’ or a symbol of a Cloud for ‘Cloud Computing’.
+For instance, the magnifying glass icon is a very easy visual shortcut for ‘Search’.
 Inventing metaphors or icons has the exact opposite effect.
-Just choosing icons that you like challenges your visitors and wastes valuable time and effort.
+Choosing icons simply because you like them challenges your visitors and wastes valuable time and effort.
 If in doubt, test your icons with a small group of respondents.

 3c.
 Animation.
 Exciting right?
 We’ve seen enough evidence to suggest homepage and landing page animations distract and prevent visitors from reading key messages or fulfilling calls to action.
-According to Usability experts UXPin specifically, animated header sliders (or Carousels) are a poor waste of space with a very low engagement rate.
+According to Usability experts UXPin – animated header sliders and Carousels – are a poor waste of space with a very low engagement rate.
 In our tests, only 0.3% of visitors engage with content after the 2nd frame.

 So how and where do you talk about yourself on your own website?